 You can propagate cannas by division or seed, though division is arguably the easiest.

 Growing with rhizomes is the best way to cultivate these plants.
 When planting outdoors, make sure the danger of frost has passed.
-You Can plant groups about a foot or two apart.
+You can plant groups about a foot or two apart.

 Consider planting your canna lilies where they will have the most visual impact during the height of summer.
 Most cultivars are tall and therefore are best positioned at the back of a raised bed, but that’s not always the case.
 Full sun is ideal, though, of course.

 Canna lilies like a lot of heat, growing well even when temperatures creep into the high 90s!
-These plants are root-hardy perennials in places where the ground does not freeze.
+These tropical plants are root-hardy perennials in places where the ground does not freeze.

-These kinds of flowers prefer soil that is rich and well-draining, ideally with a pH of around 6.5
+These kinds of showy flowers prefer soil that is rich and well-draining, ideally with a pH of around 6.5

 Caring for Canna Lilies